doars/doars/packages/doars-navigate/README.md

 ### d-navigate-loader

 Set this directive on a `d-navigate` directive to specify another element as the loader to show when a link is clicked, but before the content is fetched.
-The directive should return an element.
+The directive should return an element or the selector of an element inside.
+If a string is returned the element should exist inside the element with this directive on it.

-The simplest method is to use this directive in combination with the `$references` context.
+The simplest way to get an element is to use this directive in combination with the `$references` context.

 ### d-navigate-target

 Set this directive on a `d-navigate` directive to specify another element as the target to update when a link is clicked.
-The directive should return an element.
+The directive should return an element or the selector of an element.
+If a string is returned the element should exist inside the element with this directive on it.

-The simplest method is to use this directive in combination with the `$references` context.
+The simplest way to get an element is to use this directive in combination with the `$references` context.

 #### Examples